evanvolgas/reflectedintelligence/_posts/2025-05-03-reflective-intelligence-in-llms.md

 - Boost task performance via iterative feedback (e.g., Reflexion in ALFWorld: 97%) [2]

 - Help models revise incorrect answers or explain refusals more clearly (e.g., Constitutional AI) [3]

+(For real-world applications of these reflection techniques across industries like legal, healthcare, and finance, see our [earlier article on how self-reflective AI is transforming industries](/not_beam/ri/2025/04/26/reflective-intelligence-how-self-reflective-ai-is-transforming-industries.html).
+For a deeper exploration of how reflection works with memory systems in AI agents, see our [comprehensive article on memory and reflection in AI agents](/not_beam/ri/2025/04/29/reflective-intelligence-memory-and-reflection.html).)

 **Implementation Case Study: Math Problem Solving**